-(2) Upon participation in the DROP, the member shall be deemed a effective date of retirement shall be fixed.
-Such normal retirement benefits, together with annual cost of living adjustments as provided in Section 121.201A(d), and interest, shall accrue monthly in the fund for the benefit of the DROP Participant.
-For Members with 20 or more years of creditable service, as of the prospective effective date of Ordinance 2014-386-E, sSuch interest shall produce an annual rate of return of 8.40 percent.
-For Members with less than 20 years of creditable service, as of the prospective effective date of Ordinance 2014-386-E, such interest shall accrue based on the actual net rate of return after the deduction of all related and direct expenses for the preceding year rate of return; provided however, that the minimum interest shall be $\frac{9}{2}$ 2.0 percent and the maximum interest shall be 10.00 14.40 percent.
+- (c) Benefits payable under the DROP. - (1) Effective with the date of DROP participation, the Mmember's initial normal retirement benefit, including creditable service and average compensation, as provided in Section 121.201A(a) and the effective date of retirement shall be fixed.
+Such normal retirement benefits, together with annual cost of living adjustments provided in Section 121.201A(d), and interest, shall accrue monthly in the fund for the benefit of the DROP Participant.
+For Members with 20 or more years of creditable service, as of the effective date of Ordinance 2015-304-E, sSuch interest shall produce an annual rate of return of 8.40 percent.
+For Members with less than 20 years of service as of the effective date of Ordinance 2015-304-E, such interest shall accrue based on the money-weighted rate of return as presented in the plan's most recent audited financial statements as required by Statement 67 of GASB; provided however, that the minimum interest shall be 2.0 percent and the maximum interest shall be 14.4 percent.
 Interest calculations shall be administered in accordance with rules prescribed by the board and interest distributions shall be credited using the 30-day month/360-day year method of calculation.